andreykaere/ixwindow/README.md

 ### Uninstallation

-To uninstall, simply run `./uninstall`, but make sure that paths, specified in the script, match the ones you use.
+To uninstall, simply run `./uninstall <wm>`, where `<wm>` is the one you want to uninstall files from.
+Make sure that paths, specified in the `uninstall` script, match the ones you actually use.
 If you want additionally to remove cached icons, you should run it with `--cache` option.
+For removing files for all window managers run `./uninstall --all`.

+## Configuration

+To change your configuration, just edit your config file.
+For new settings to take affect, you have to restart polybar (for example with `polybar-msg cmd restart`).

 ## Generating icons